userMaximilian/open-documentation-academy/snapcraft/how-to/qt-applications/qt-applications.md

 ```
 [/details]

-[details=Update the confinement to `strict`]
+[details=Updating the confinement to `strict`]
-As we're happy that our *snapcraft.yaml* now refers to all the instances it needs to function properly, now is a good time to update the `confinement` from `devmode` to `strict`, before carrying out further testing.
+If you're confident that your *snapcraft.yaml* now refers to all the interfaces that it needs to function properly, you should update the `confinement` from `devmode` to `strict` and then carry out further rounds of testing.
 [/details]

 ### Our updated snap